 The (brand) managers expect people (internally and externally) to act in accordance with the values of the new brand.
 Still we often forget to explain how it benefits people themselves.
 Why this is so important.
 Very specifically: what does the organisation expect from me in my role?
 What is this new brand value and how does it affect my position?
 What’s in it for me?
 Most people would like to cooperate, but they should be facilitated.
 Furthermore, it is crucial to embed the brand values into the organisation.

 Is the brand a strategic enabler?
 Is it important for growth?
-In that case it is necessary to facilitate the rebranding’s change process properly by providing the appropriate information and tools at different levels within the organisation.
+In that case, it is necessary to facilitate the rebranding change process properly by providing the appropriate information and tools at different levels within the organisation.

 Approach, communication & tools

-The positioning and design phase are followed by the assessment and implementation phase.
-Here the focus usually is on the most prominent touchpoints such as converting and adjusting marketing communication tools, signing on buildings, livery and corporate clothing and the implementation of the new identity on, for instance, the website.
-In addition, the internal communication is initiated.
+The positioning and design phase is followed by the assessment and implementation phase.
+Here, the focus is usually on the most prominent touchpoints, such as converting and adjusting marketing communication tools, signing on buildings, livery and corporate clothing, and implementing the new identity on, for instance, the website.
+In addition, internal communication has been initiated.

 However, we often see that this is interrupted.
-Possibly because the focus is aimed at the development of new brand communications.
-However, we notice that the introduction of the new identity within the organization often concerns the announcement and the explanation of the “why”.
+Possibly because the focus is on developing new brand communications.
+However, we notice that introducing a new identity within the organisation often involves an announcement and an explanation of the “why”.
 Followed by silence.
 This frequently leads to inadequate adoption of the new identity.

-Choose structure and use the following useful list during the rebranding process:
+Choose a structure and use the following useful list during the rebranding process:

-• Provide these target groups with the proper information; for example, content marketers who must rewrite those texts.
+- Provide these target groups with the proper information; for example, content marketers who must rewrite those texts.
 What do you expect from them?
-Draw up a list of do’s and don’ts and make them available in your Brand Portal and repeatedly notify them to the content marketers.
+Draw up a list of dos and don’ts, make it available in your Brand Portal, and repeatedly notify the content marketers.

-• Check whether you can embed the brand as guiding principle within the existing business processes.
+- Check whether you can embed the brand as a guiding principle within the existing business processes.
 Clearly mention the upside when your colleagues set to work with it.
 Prove that marketing campaigns convert better when they are on-brand?
 And remember to enjoy these successes.

-• Work on a Brand Community with enthusiastic ambassadors.
-Activating the brand is the task of corporate communications, however, adoption and utilization of the brand are up to the business.
+- Work on a Brand Community with enthusiastic ambassadors.
+Activating the brand is the task of corporate communications; however, adoption and utilisation of the brand are up to the business.
 The Brand Management department should act as Brand Business Partner.
 They contribute very concrete ideas on how the brand contributes to the operating income.
 Similar to an HR Business Partner or Business Controller.

-• Deploy tools, enabling people to work on the brand themselves as much as possible.
+- Deploy tools that enable people to work on the brand themselves as much as possible.
 This considerably increases adoption.

-Rebranding as starting point for brand community & ultimate brand experience
+Rebranding as a starting point for brand community & ultimate brand experience

-Facilitating and digitizing the rebranding process properly not only leads to happy board members and employees.
+Properly facilitating and digitising the rebranding process not only leads to happy board members and employees.
 It will also save a lot of money during the project and the period thereafter, since you will have laid a solid foundation for Digital Brand Management.

-You now have a central Brand Platform on which you inform your colleagues and external parties who collaborate on your brand.
-A platform on which and where all parties make efficient on-brand content.
+You now have a central Brand Platform on which you inform your colleagues and external collaborators about your brand.
+A platform on which and where all parties can make efficient on-brand content.
 Where you structurally receive feedback on the (brand) strategy.
 Where you communicate refinement of the strategy.
-This is the foundation for an active Brand Community, which jointly ensures consistent communications, coherent behaviour and therefore an ultimate brand experience across all touchpoints.
+This is the foundation for an active Brand Community, which jointly ensures consistent communications, coherent behaviour, and, therefore, an ultimate brand experience across all touchpoints.